E-commerce

 March 12, 2025

 Do you want to offer truly relevant suggestions without drowning your customers in generic blocks?
-Purchase history is one of the most reliable data sources for personalizing recommendations: a purchase confirms an intention, a budget, and often a category of need.
-McKinsey's work shows that well-executed personalization can generate revenue growth on the order of 10 to 15% (or even more depending on the industry), while failures in personalization are costly in terms of trust.
-In terms of expectations, Salesforce research on the connected customer reminds us that a majority of consumers expect brands to understand their needs: recommendations based on purchases are a direct lever for meeting that expectation.
+Purchase history is one of the most reliable data points for personalizing recommendations: a purchase confirms intent, a budget, and often a need category.
+McKinsey research shows that well-executed personalization can generate revenue growth of around 10 to 15% (or even more depending on the sector), while failures in personalization are costly in terms of trust.
+On the expectations side, Salesforce research on the connected customer reminds us that a majority of consumers expect brands to understand their needs: recommendations based on purchases are a direct lever to meet that expectation.
 Finally, Statista surveys on personalized brand experience confirm global interest in tailored journeys, with a significant share of respondents favoring companies that treat them as individuals.
-Here is how to structure a recommendation strategy based on history, without sacrificing compliance or user experience.
+Here's how to structure a recommendation strategy based on history, without sacrificing compliance or user experience.

 Estimated reading time: 14 min